Top ranked cerebral palsy claims lawyers

 - death.

-As the mother and fetus share the mother’s blood circulation, the unborn baby can be affected by the mother’s hyponatraemia even before the mother shows symptoms.
+As the mother and unborn baby share the mother’s blood circulation, the baby can be affected by the mother’s hyponatraemia even before the mother shows symptoms.
 Babies born to mothers with hyponatraemia will also suffer the effects of this life-threatening condition.
-Babies with brain injury from neonatal hyponatraemia may suffer seizures which can be misinterpreted as signs of HIE (caused by lack of oxygen) and mistakenly sent for cooling.
+Babies with brain injury from neonatal hyponatraemia may suffer seizures which can be misinterpreted as signs of HIE birth injury (caused by lack of oxygen) and be mistakenly sent for cooling.

 Hyponatraemia requires very careful management under senior obstetric and anaesthetic supervision to raise the patient’s blood sodium levels to safe levels.
 If the blood sodium concentration is increased too quickly it can cause irreversible, severe brain damage.